-We recommend that patients be seen by a pediatric cardiologist prior to a visit with one of the UNC surgeons.
+We recommend that patients be seen by a pediatric cardiologist prior to a visit with the UNC surgeon.
 The UNC pediatric cardiology office number is (919) 966-4601.
 They will evaluate the patient further with an echocardiogram, chest x-ray, and/or EKG.
 A few patients may require other tests.

-If you or your patient's parents want to speak with a surgeon prior to a planned or proposed surgery, you can call (919) 966-3382 to set a date and time.
+If you or your patient's parents want to speak with the surgeon prior to a planned or proposed surgery, you can call (919) 966-3382 to set a date and time.
 For those meetings that are fact-finding meetings (or second opinions), we ask that you provide a copy of the patient’s records via fax ((919) 966-3475) or bring them with you.
 Please include the history and physical exam, EKG, cardiac catheterization CD with report, echo tape/CD with report, CT scans with report, medications, and any other pertinent medical information.

 If you have questions, please call the pediatric nurse practitioner, Karla Brown, at (919) 966-3382.